Overview

 Certificate Requirements - 16 credits

-This course introduces you to the complex field of atrocity prevention and equips you to apply a prevention lens to ongoing global conflicts.
+This course introduces you to the evolving field of genocide and atrocity prevention and equips you to apply a critical prevention lens to ongoing global conflicts.

-You will study the risk indicators that make societies vulnerable to genocide, engage with strategies for increasing societal resilience to mass atrocity crimes, and analyze available tools and best practices for intervention and societal repair.
+You will study the risk indicators that make societies vulnerable to identity-based violence, engage with strategies for increasing societal resilience to genocide and related crimes, and analyze available tools and best practices for intervention and societal repair.

 3 Courses from the following: